locnguyenvu/locnguyenvu.github.io/_posts/2023-03-22-read-log-with-bash-shell.markdown

 #Output: The global counter is 1291
 ```

 Bingo!
-I had double-checked the counter logic, and sadly confirm that there is something wrong with my code.
+I double-checked the counter logic of maelstrom, and sadly confirm that there is something wrong with my code.
 But what's wrong?

 ### Read the node log